RonasIT/laravel-empty-project/tests/fixtures/InitCommandTest/default_readme.md

 To get started with this repository, follow these steps:

-Clone this repository to your local machine.
+Clone this repository to your local machine:

 ```sh
 git clone https://github.com/ronasit/laravel-helpers.git
 ```

-Open project directory.
+Open project directory:

 ```sh
 cd laravel-helpers
 ```

-Build and start containers.
-It may takes some time.
+Build and start containers, it may takes some time:

 ```sh
 docker compose up -d